kianweil/portfolio/README.md

 ## About

-This repository showcases a couple of ML / data related projects I have worked on.
-The various projects are a culmination of me wanting to explore interesting datasets or ML models.
+This repository showcases a couple of ML / data related projects I have worked on, or interesting datasets I wanted to explore.

 ## Projects